brainly/style-guide/CONTRIBUTING.md

 Test files should be located next to component/container file with extension `.spec.js`

 ### Storybook & Chromatic

-All components should have storybook stories.
-Put those stories in `{component_name}.stories.jsx` next to component.

 There is also Chromatic visual regression tool which uses storybook stories to run tests.
 It is integrated with Github and being run on pull requests.